33 Companies That Pay for College With Tuition Reimbursement

 As the cost of attendance at U.S. colleges and universities continues to rise, there's never been a better time to consider alternative methods of paying for your education.
 Though scholarships, grants, and work study programs are all great options, one of the best ways to get your education paid for is through tuition assistance and reimbursement programs from employers.

 An increasing number of employers over the last year have launched new and upgraded tuition assistance programs.
-Employers may be trying to help their workforce get back to school, as many students were forced to pause their education amid the COVID-19 pandemic.
+Some of these employers hope to help their workforce get back to school after many students were forced to pause their education amid the COVID-19 pandemic.

-But that may not be the primary incentive for these employers to offer tuition reimbursement benefits.
+But that's not the only incentive for these employers to offer tuition reimbursement benefits.
 Companies will often offer tuition assistance to attract and retain employees or to develop the skill set of their current workforce.
 Additionally, tuition reimbursement of up to $5,250 per employee is tax deductible for employers.

 Below is a list of companies that offer full or partial assistance or reimbursement to their U.S. workers.